 Designed for use with lighter woods like maple, ash, sycamore, laurel, tamo, and more.
-Better Bond™ Light veneer glue minimizes glue line visibility and reduces the effects of the woodworker's worst enemy; "sand-through".
-Better Bond Light veneer glue is a thick fiberous-resin filled veneer adhesive that reduces bleed-through and bonds quickly.
+Better Bond™ Light veneer glue minimizes glue line visibility and reduces the effects of the woodworker's worst enemy - "sand-through".
+Better Bond cold press veneer glue is a thick fiberous-resin filled adhesive that reduces bleed-through and bonds quickly.
 It is also an excellent gap filling adhesive.

 Better Bond Cold Press veneer glue is formulated for vacuum press veneering but will also work with other veneer clamping methods.